PatternPal/PatternPal/docs/docs/technical/checks.md

   _ If the check is a nodeCheck implement the `NodeCheck< TNode >` _ otherwise, implement the @PatternPal.Core.Checks.Checkbase
 3. Add the check to the switch in the `NodeCheck< TNode >.RunCheck()` for a derivation from the `NodeCheck< INode >` one should probably add some extra logic.
 Otherwise this is done in the override of `Check()`.
-4. Add a static method to the `CheckBuilder` class in `PatternPal.Core/Checks/ICheck.cs` returning an isntance of the created check.
+4. Add a static method to the `CheckBuilder` class in `PatternPal.Core/Checks/ICheck.cs` returning an instance of the created check.

 5. Create a ...CheckTest.cs file in the `PatternPal.Tests/Checks` folder and check the functionality.
 There are some helpfull methods in `PatternPal.Tests/Utils`.